cbears/EasyCrypt/README.md

 EasyCrypt is meant to be an easy way of encrypting and decrypting files, while providing secure and robust crypto.

-Your crypto key, which is typically the weakest link when encrypting a file, is secured with a 300,000 round PBKDF2 derivative.
-This increases the computational complexity to generate a single key, and thus dramatically increases the difficulty to decrypt the file through brute force.

-The file itself is crypted with AES128-GCM using a random IV.
-This is typically a high performance crypt and hash algorithm which is able to take advantage of hardware support on modern CPU's.
-Using this provides both a means of securing your file as well as verifying the integrity of your file.
+When encrypting/decrypting your password is hashed with a 300,000 round PBKDF2 derivative.
+The hash function is SHA256, and the resultant hash along with a random IV is used as the key for AES128-GCM encryption of your file.

+EasyCrypt has an option to embed the decryption code into the resultant file which provides a clear and easy way to decrypt the file so long as you have the original password used for encryption.

+Requires python cryptography library:

+  pip install cryptography

 Here are some usage examples: